-The building is completed, and a code of compliance obtained.
+The building is completed, and a Certificate of Public Use issued.
 All building and plant have been built to comply with legislation.
-The ground floor Memory Care unit (dementia unit) and the first-floor dual-purpose unit is built around a large, landscaped courtyard.
-The courtyard is on the ground floor and is accessible for the residents in the Memory Care unit.
+The ground floor Memory Care Unit (dementia unit) and the first-floor dual-purpose unit is built around a large, landscaped courtyard.
+The courtyard is on the ground floor and is accessible for the residents in the Memory Care Unit.
 External landscaping is completed.